WHAT IS BLACK HISTORY MINI DOCS?

 Her feature film “WOMAN THOU ART LOOSED ON THE 7th DAY” received an NAACP IMAGE AWARD nomination for BEST INDEPENDENT FEATURE in 2012 Neema’s feature films have also garnered awards.
 CIVIL BRAND won the American Black Film Festival (ABFF) HBO Audience Blockbuster Award, the Urban World Film Festival Audience & Best Picture Award and was an official selection of both the Sundance & AFI Film Festivals.
 In addition, Neema is the very proud receiptant of The Peabody Award, An Reel Sistas Trailblazer Award and the Sojourner Truth Award at Cannes.

-Recently, Barnette was chosen by powerhouse film director Ava DuVernay to join the all female directorial team of the OWN hit series Queen Sugar to serve as director/producer of the series during the first season.
+Barnette was chosen by powerhouse film director Ava DuVernay to join the all female directorial team of the first season of the OWN networks hit series QUEEN SUGAR serving as director/producer during the first season.
 In her director/producer role, Barnette directed two episodes herself, and helped to mentor other directors as they transitioned from from television to film throughout the entire production.
+Recently, Barnette has directed a variety of popular television shows including, Raising Dion, Black Lightning, Marvel’s, Luke Cage, Bosch, and the up-and-coming limited series Genius Aretha For Nat Geo.

 REED R. McCANTS

-Creator, Producer, Writer, Director, Editor, Narrator of BACK HISTORY MINI DOCS
+Creator, Producer, Writer, Director, Editor, Narrator of BHMD

 Reed, a 30-year veteran of film, television and stage, has always been committed and devoted to preserving and nurturing the Arts in the African-American community.
 A product of Harlem in New York City, Reed feels it is essential to give back.
 Subsequently he has created or co-founded two theatre companies in New York and Los Angeles.
 Rainbow Connection Theatre (1986 - 1988), Rebirth Drama Company (1989 - 1993) and he was the founder of the Live Theatre Gang (1996 - 2006).
 During these tenures, he has performed, produced and or directed well over 200 theatre productions.